 This tool is free to use, but you must sign up, putting you on their email list.
 Still, it’s a great tool.
 It not only analyzes your title for quality, but it also checks its SEO quality as well.

-How’d I do?
-For one great example, it also has a Chrome extension to help you with titles everywhere you go, to use everywhere, such as Google Docs.
+It also has a Chrome extension to help you with titles everywhere you go, such as Google Docs for one great example.

 An SEO Content Writing Sample

 A few years ago, I worked for a service where all I did was SEO Content Writing.
 Let’s take a look at one of my old ones to see how it looks.
 Here’s a sample to break it down as simply and clearly as possible.

 Intro – Primary Keyword used, 100 words maximum, a question as a hook

 This article was only 500 words and most likely a Guest Post.
 It used four external links throughout the article.
 However, usually, we would include a single link in the intro, and here there are two.